Anshu-Jaiswal/SDM-Project/Srs.md

      Candidate will login to the software and take examination .
-     Exam details like time,no of questions and all required information about exam will be           provided before exam.Questions in the exam will be of objective type with four choices.
+     Exam details like time,no of questions and all required information about exam will be provided before exam.
+     Questions in the exam will be of objective type with four choices.
      Side panel display question through which student can easily navigate to any question.
      Whenever the examination starts a timer facility will be there so that the student can keep the track of time and attend the questions accordingly and when the last 15 minutes are             left a message prompt will come there on the screen.
  Student can also check his/her result after the completion of examination.
  The portal will be designed in such a manner that the after the start of the examination the student wont have any option to toggle around different windows or apps.
 The administrator collects all the results after the succesful completion of examination.

 If the system detects suspicious activity or the use of unauthorized resources, it should automatically terminate the student's exam session.